• Français

 • offering high-quality services that meet your expectations.
 To find out more about our commitments, consult our Service Statement online.

 • handling complaints and comments with complete independence and confidentiality.
-The Bureau du commissaire aux plaintes et à l'amélioration des services can make recommendations to improve our services and programs.
+The Bureau des plaintes et de l'amélioration des services can make recommendations to improve our services and programs.
 You can phone us to leave a comment or file a complaint with the bureau.
 For more information, refer to our website.

 Protection of personal information